honzasp/geosick/README.md

 and one from a person infected by the Covid19 virus) and determine a probability that the healthy specimen was infected.

+## How to run

+    python3.8 -m geosick --help

 ## API

 The API is very simplistic and implements only one endpoint: